 Tesla’s unconventional advertising strategy thrives on the foundation of its exceptional product quality.
 Tesla’s success has been driven by passionate early customers who have become advocates for the brand, resulting in powerful word-of-mouth marketing.

 China’s BYD, which entered the automotive industry in 2003, emerged as the front-runner in electric vehicle sales in 2022, achieving remarkable success with a staggering 1.86 million electric cars sold.
-In comparison, Tesla trailed behind as a distant second, delivering 439,770 locally made vehicles to customers in China.
-BYD’s impressive sales figures highlight the fierce competition within the electric vehicle market, particularly in China, which has become the world’s largest EV market in recent years.
-See also: How to craft and deploy solid vision and mission statements
+In comparison, Tesla trailed behind by a distant second, delivering 439,770 locally made vehicles to customers in China.
+BYD’s impressive sales figures highlight the fierce competition within the electric vehicle market, particularly in China, which has become the world’s largest EV market in recent years (Rest of the world).

 However, it is important to note that Tesla’s market value has experienced a significant decline of over 50% since April last year.
 This downturn has been attributed in part to Elon Musk’s acquisition of Twitter, as he devoted more time to running Twitter while potentially allocating less time to Tesla.